 Here’s a handy overview of Southern and East African safaris that we’ve put together using a whole decade of our expert knowledge.
 Hopefully, it will help you get one crucial step closer to your very own African adventure.

-South Africa is a big hitter when it comes to spotting the Big Five.
-With a wealth of top-notch safari destinations offering jaw-dropping game drives through the bush, it’s a serious winner when it comes to wildlife and spotting the Big Five.
+With a wealth of top-notch safari destinations offering jaw-dropping game drives through the bush, South Africa is a serious winner when it comes to wildlife and spotting the Big Five.

 The Kruger National Park is South Africa’s crowning glory when it comes to close up animal encounters, but the Rainbow Nation also has an amazing assortment of alternative safari opportunities up its sleeve.